 Super-Green Vegan Kale Pesto

-- 1 cup packed (60 g) fresh parsley (large stems removed)
+- 1 cup packed fresh parsley (large stems removed)

-- 2 cups packed (134 g) kale or other sturdy green (such as collards or beet greens)
+- 2 cups packed kale (or other sturdy green such as collards or beet greens)

-- 3 Tbsp (25 g) sunflower seeds, hemp seeds, or brazil nuts (use seeds to keep nut-free)
+- 3 Tbsp sunflower seeds, hemp seeds, or brazil nuts (use seeds to keep nut-free)

 To a food processor or small blender, add the basil, parsley, kale, nuts/seeds, garlic, lemon juice, nutritional yeast, and sea salt and blend/mix on high until a loose paste forms.

 Add olive oil (or water) a little at a time (streaming in while the machine is on if possible) and scrape down sides as needed.
-Then add 1 Tbsp (15 ml) water at a time until the desired consistency is reached - a thick but pourable sauce.
+Then add 1 Tbsp (15 ml // use more or less if altering batch size) water at a time until the desired consistency is reached - a thick but pourable sauce.

 Taste and adjust flavor as needed, adding more nutritional yeast for cheesy flavor, salt for overall flavor, seeds for “nuttiness” or thickness, garlic for bite/zing, or lemon juice for acidity.